Table of Contents

 When submitting Form I-130 and Form I-485 to adjust status, a spouse must submit other supporting identifying documentation, including:

-• Two passport-style photographs that conform to Department of State photo requirements;
+- Two passport-style photographs that conform to Department of State photo requirements;

-• Copy of the Form I-797, Approval or Receipt Notice (for the Form I-130 petition filed on the applicant’s behalf)
+- Copy of the Form I-797, Approval or Receipt Notice (for the Form I-130 petition filed on the applicant’s behalf)

-• Note: Form I-797 does not need to be filed if Form I-130 and Form I-485 is filed together
+- Note: Form I-797 does not need to be filed if Form I-130 and Form I-485 is filed together

-• Copy of applicant’s birth certificate;
+- Copy of applicant’s birth certificate;

-• Copy of valid marriage certificate;
+- Copy of valid marriage certificate;

-• Copy of valid divorce from any prior marriages;
+- Copy of valid divorce from any prior marriages;

-• Documentation evidencing the marriage’s legitimacy;
+- Documentation evidencing the marriage’s legitimacy;

-• Copy of applicant’s passport page with non-immigrant visa;
+- Copy of applicant’s passport page with non-immigrant visa;

-• Copy of applicant’s passport page with admission or parole stamp issued by a U.S. immigration officer;
+- Copy of applicant’s passport page with admission or parole stamp issued by a U.S. immigration officer;

-• Copy of government-issued ID with applicant’s photograph;
+- Copy of government-issued ID with applicant’s photograph;

-• Copy of Form I-94, Arrival/Departure Record or copy of the U.S. Customs and Border Protection (CBP) admission or parole stamp on the travel document
+- Copy of Form I-94, Arrival/Departure Record, or copy of the U.S. Customs and Border Protection (CBP) admission or parole stamp on the travel document

 Attend an Application Support Center Appointment

-After Form I-485 is filed, an applicant will have to attend an appointment to provide fingerprints, photograph, a signature, and an acknowledgement that the applicant has provided true and accurate information.
+After Form I-485 is filed, an applicant will have to attend an appointment to provide fingerprints, a photograph, a signature, and an acknowledgment that the applicant has provided true and accurate information.
 The applicant will receive a notice in the mail informing him or her of the appointment time, date, and location.

 Attend an Interview